henrykrain/PasswordGenerator/PasswordGenerator/src/README.md

 However, once I finished I noticed some errors that went unchecked in his code.
 What was supposed to be a simple project turned into a complex debugging program.
 It provided me with much needed experience, experience I believe will translate better into the workplace and for my projects going forward.
+Here is the link to KZarzour's Project (https://github.com/KZarzour/Password-Generator) All glory to him

 The purpose of this project can be broken down into three functionalities:
 1.)
 To Generate a Password